solunian/project-manager/README.md

 ## Dev Notes
+- clap docs is kinda painful... rust docs are painful
+- surround paths in messages with tick marks, tart is **at**
+- use capital, imperative/past-tense messages

+### Old Dev Notes
 - use `cargo run -- <arg1> <arg2> ...` to use command line args without calling cargo's options
 - do not use periods in single sentence messages
 - the number of `match` statements I've used is outrageous